amd/amd-lab-notes/finite-difference/docs/Laplacian_Part1.md

 If you have any questions or comments, you can reach out to us on our [mailing list](mailto:dl.amd-lab-notes@amd.com)

 [^1]:Testing conducted using ROCm version 5.3.0-63.
-Benchmarks do not represent official performance numbers, but reflect the impact of the improvements made during our development work.
-Actual performance depends on system configuration and environment settings
+Benchmark results are not validated performance numbers, and are provided only to demonstrate relative performance improvements of code modifications.
+Actual performance results depend on multiple factors including system configuration and environment settings, reproducibility of the results is not guaranteed.